ekamp/OS/Exam2StudyGuide.md

 <b>Circular Look </b> : Is similar to look except schedules requests only in one direction.

 <b>Shortest Seek Time First</b> : the queue of current requests is to be sorted by cylinder numbers closest to the current head position and requests made in that order.

+##File Systems
+<b>Mount</b> : Multiple File systems can combine into one abstract view via this.